Immigration Lawyer Chicago/ Resources/ Immigration Insights/ Employment Eligibility Without an EAD and an L-2 Visa

 Working in the United States without an EAD or an L-2 Visa is illegal.
 Unauthorized employment carries the risk of deportation and denial of re-entry into the country.
 Therefore, it is highly advised that prospective employees go through the proper channels to hold a job legally.

 Navigating the laws of a new country (and possibly in a new language) is challenging.
-The immigration lawyers at Scott D. Pollock & Associates, P.C. are here to offer advice and guidance unique to your specific circumstances.
+The Chicago immigration lawyers at Scott D. Pollock & Associates, P.C. are here to offer advice and guidance unique to your specific circumstances.
 Whether you are an L-1 holder already living in the United States or the spouse of one, we can guide you through the process of becoming authorized to hold legal employment.

 For questions about our services and to schedule a consultation, contact us today.